-Florida law authorizes any municipality in the State to levy a utilities service tax on the purchase within such municipality of electricity, metered natural gas, liquefied petroleum gas either metered or bottled, manufactured gas either metered or bottled, water service and fuel oil as well as any services competitive with those specifically enumerated.
-This tax may not exceed 10% of the payments received by the sellers of such utilities services from purchasers (except in the case of fuel oil, for which the maximum tax is four cents per gallon).
-The purchase of natural gas, manufactured gas or fuel oil by a public or private utility either for resale or for use as fuel in the generation of electricity, or the purchase of fuel oil or kerosene for use as an aircraft engine fuel or propellant or for use in internal combustion engines, is exempt from the levy of such tax.
+General.
+State law authorizes any municipality in the State to levy a utilities service tax on the purchase within such municipality of electricity, metered natural gas, liquefied petroleum gas either metered or bottled, manufactured gas either metered or bottled, water service and fuel oil as well as any services competitive with those specifically enumerated.
+Such utilities services tax may not exceed 10% of the payments received by the sellers of such utilities services from purchasers (except in the case of fuel oil, for which the maximum tax is four cents per gallon).